porcej/njord/README.md

 # NJORD

 **NJORD** is a Python application designed to augment a GNSS data stream based on known WiFi AP (Access Point) locations.
-This application is intended for use in a buoy setup to improve GNSS accuracy using WiFi APs or the AirlinkOS API.
+This application is intended for use in a buoy setup to improve GNSS accuracy using WiFi APs.
+Initial GNSS information is obtained from the AirlinkOS API.

 ## Features
 - Updates GNSS state based on known WiFi AP locations.